Learning extremal graphical structures in high dimensions: Learning H usler--Reiss graphical models

-In this section we provide theoretical guarantees for Algorithm~\ref{algo:majority} to correctly recover the true extremal graph $G$ when either neighborhood selection or graphical lasso are used as base learners.
-Our main results on consistent graph recovery are collected in Section~\ref{sec:graphrecovery}.
+In this section, we provide theoretical guarantees for Algorithm~\ref{algo:majority} to correctly recover the true extremal graph $G$ when either neighborhood selection (Theorem~\ref{th:NS}) or graphical lasso (Theorem~\ref{th:GL}) are used as base learners.
+Complete proofs of the main results, Theorems~\ref{th:NS} and \ref{th:GL}, are given in the Supplementary Material.

-A key technical ingredient of the corresponding proofs is a general concentration bound for the empirical extremal variogram; see Theorem~\ref{thm:concentration}.
-This result is obtained under general domain of attraction conditions and does not require the limiting multivariate Pareto distribution to be from the H\"usler--Reiss family.
-This finding is of independent interest.
-For instance, the theory of high-dimensional extremal tree recovery in \cite{EV20} relies on Theorem~\ref{thm:concentration} from the present paper.

-As a second ingredient, we establish guarantees on the estimators provided by neighborhood selection and graphical lasso when the input matrices are not empirical covariances of i.i.d.~Gaussian data.
-This is a straightforward consequence of the analysis in \cite{RWRY11} for the graphical lasso but requires more work for neighborhood selection, since classical arguments in~\cite{MB06} explicitly rely on properties of the multivariate normal distribution.
-We provide a formal statement (Proposition~\ref{prop:NS}) and a complete proof (\cref{sec:proofgraph}) in the Supplementary Material.
+The most important tool is \cref{thm:concentration}, which controls the probabilistic error of the input to \cref{algo:majority}, the empirical variogram.
+As a second ingredient, we establish sparsistency guarantees on the estimators provided by neighborhood selection and graphical lasso when the input matrices are not empirical covariances of i.i.d.~Gaussian data, but rather arbitrary estimators that are sufficiently close to their population versions in element-wise sup-norm.
+This is a straightforward consequence of the analysis in \cite{RWRY11} for the graphical lasso but requires more work in the case of neighborhood selection, since classical arguments in~\cite{MB06} explicitly rely on properties of the multivariate normal distribution.
+These guarantees are the object of Propositions~\ref{prop:NS} and \ref{prop:GL}.
+They are stated and proved in the Supplementary Material.